pie6k/snippets-library/README.md

-I've been trying to use various app for code snippets managment.
+I've been trying to use various apps for code snippets managment.

 In the end none of them worked well for me and I was still finding my self writing the same code like "new react component" over and over again.